zacwong2151/tp/docs/UserGuide.md

 Examples:
 * `eremovev vid/1 eid/1` removes the volunteer with id 1 from the event with id 1.

+### Undo a Command: `undo`

+Undoes an undo-able command

+* Undo-able commands include:
+  * vcreate
+  * vdelete
+  * vedit
+  * vclear
+  * ecreate
+  * edelete
+  * eedit
+  * eaddv
+  * eremovev
+  * eaddm
+* Only commands that changed the current history stack can be undone (iVolunteer does not remember commands that were executed in the previous run of the app)

+### Redo a Command: `redo`

+Redoes the undo command.
+Only can be executed after an undo command is executed.
+This command can be thought of as an 'undo' command that can only undo a `undo` command

 ### Exiting the program : `exit`

 Exits the program.